-Uttar Pradesh: Bajrang Dal leader among four arrested for cow slaughter to implicate Muslim man
+Uttar Pradesh: Bajrang Dal leader among four arrested for killing cow to implicate Muslim man

 Bishnoi, along with Rajiv and Raman Chaudhary had also allegedly executed a similar crime on January 14 to put pressure on police.
 They had paid Rs 2,000 to a man identified as Naeem, an associate of Shahabuddin, and told him to bring the head of a cow from somewhere and keep it in Chhajlait police station area, Meena said.

-“It was planned that they [Bajrang Dal members] will protest against police for failing to control crime in the first case, on January 16, but things did not go as per their plan,” Meena said.
+“It was planned that they [Bajrang Dal members] would protest against police for failing to control crime in the first case, on January 16, but things did not go as per their plan,” Meena said.
 “Hence, the second cow was killed for the purpose.”

-Given the suspicious nature of the two crimes, the police formed an investigation team and recovered the call details of Shahbuddin, along with his mobile phone’s locations.
+Given the suspicious nature of the two crimes, the police formed an investigation team and obtained the call details of Shahbuddin, along with his mobile phone’s locations.
 After interrogation, he confessed how he had sought the Bajrang Dal leader’s help to frame Mehmood.

 The police have booked the four men under Sections 120B (criminal conspiracy), 211 (false charge of offence made with intent to injure), 380 (theft in dwelling house), 457 (house-trespass or house-breaking) and 411 (dishonestly receiving stolen property) of the Indian Penal Code.
 They have also been booked under the UP Prevention of Cow Slaughter Act.